Kurento/kurento/source/tutorials.rst

 %%%%%%%%%%%%%%%%%

 This section contains tutorials showing how to use Kurento framework to build different types of `WebRTC`:term: and multimedia applications.
-Turorials come in three flavors:
+Tutorials come in three flavors:

-- **Java**: These show applications where clients interact with an application server based on Java EE technology.
-The application server hold the logic orchestrating the communication among the clients and controlling Kurento Server capabilities for them.
+- **Java**: These show applications where clients interact with Spring-Boot based application, that host the logic orchestrating the communication among clients and controlling Kurento Media Server capabilities.

 - **Browser JavaScript**: These show applications executing at the browser and communicating directly with the Kurento Media Server.
-In these tutorial, all the application logic is hold by the browser.
+In these tutorial all logic is directly hosted by browser.
 Hence, no application server is necessary.
-For these reasons, these applications need to be simple.

 - **Node.js**: These show applications where clients interact with an application server based on Node.js technology.
 The application server holds